 Ever wondered, “Who invented the spoon?”
 If so, you may be interested in learning more about the history of flatware.
 When considering the antique silver flatware services of the 19th and early 20th century, created by makers such as Tiffany & Co. and Gorham, it is often incredible to think that such magnificent utensils had such humble origins.
 The spoon, knife and fork came into the world at different periods of human history and in very different ways, but in their own way, they played a large part in advancing civilization, and often made an important statement about personal wealth and status.

-Whether commonly used or the subjects of the strictest etiquette, it is difficult to imagine life without these simple tools.
+Whether commonly used or the subjects of the strictest etiquette, it is difficult to imagine life without these simple eating utensil tools.
 Once sacrilegious and controversial, the knife, fork and spoon are among the most important inventions in the history of Western culture.
 So, when were forks invented, what were these tools made out of, and who used them?
 This guide is here to answer all your questions about the oldest eating utensil tools and how they’ve evolved throughout history.
 Below we'll be diving into the history of flatware and reviewing how this tableware evolved throughout the years.